 Our friends in the UK have visited us almost since the beginning.
 Unfortunately, most weather stations we recommend in the States are unavailable or very expensive, thanks to international shipping.
-We recently sat down and researched the best home weather stations in the UK and found quite a few home weather stations that ship free.
+We recently sat down and researched the best home weather stations in the UK and found several home weather stations that ship free.

 You can find brands like Ambient Weather and Davis Instruments in the UK, but some models look similar to stations on sale in the States.
 As you’ll see below, Ambient Weather (and other brands) licence stations from Ecowitt.
 For example, the Ambient Weather WS-2000 is the same as the Ecowitt HP2551 weather station, except at the moment, Ecowitt doesn’t offer any smart home functionality.